Radio navigation: Satellite navigation

 Since the 1960s, navigation has increasingly moved to satellite navigation systems.
 These are essentially hyperbolic systems whose transmitters are in orbits.
 That the satellites move with respect to the receiver requires that the calculation of the positions of the satellites must be taken into account, which can only be handled effectively with a computer.

 Satellite navigation systems send several signals that are used to decode the satellite's position, distance between the user satellite, and the user's precise time.
 One signal encodes the satellite's ephemeris data, which is used to accurately calculate the satellite's location at any time.
 Space weather and other effects causes the orbit to change over time so the ephemeris has to be updated periodically.
 Other signals send out the time as measured by the satellite's onboard atomic clock.
 By measuring signal times of arrival (TOAs) from at least four satellites, the user's receiver can re-build an accurate clock signal of its own and allows hyperbolic navigation to be carried out.

-Satellite navigation systems offer better accuracy than any land-based system, are available at almost all locations on the Earth, can be implemented (receiver-side) a modest cost and complexity, with modern electronics, and require only a few dozen satellites to provide worldwide coverage.
+Satellite navigation systems offer better accuracy than any land-based system, are available at almost all locations on the Earth, can be implemented (receiver-side) at modest cost and complexity, with modern electronics, and require only a few dozen satellites to provide worldwide coverage.
 As a result of these advantages, satellite navigation has led to almost all previous systems falling from use.
 LORAN, Omega, Decca, Consol and many other systems disappeared during the 1990s and 2000s.
 The only other systems still in use are aviation aids, which are also being turned off for long-range navigation while new differential GPS systems are being deployed to provide the local accuracy needed for blind landings.

 International regulation

-Radionavigation service (short: RNS) is – according to Article 1.42 of the International Telecommunication Union's (ITU) Radio Regulations (RR) – defined asA radiodetermination service for the purpose of radionavigation, including obstruction warning.'
+Radionavigation service (short: RNS) is – according to Article 1.42 of the International Telecommunication Union's (ITU) Radio Regulations (RR) – defined as "A radiodetermination service for the purpose of radionavigation, including obstruction warning."

 This service is a so-called safety-of-life service, must be protected for Interferences, and is essential part of Navigation.

 This radiocommunication service is classified in accordance with ITU Radio Regulations (article 1) as follows: